noeca1021/A300/Instructions/AZ-300T01_Lab_Mod05_Implementing user-assigned managed identities for Azure resources.md

 1. From the Cloud Shell pane, upload the parameter file **\\allfiles\\AZ-300T01\\Module_05\\azuredeploy05.parameters.json** into the home directory.

-1. From the Cloud Shell pane, deploy the two Azure VMs hosting Windows Server 2016 Datacenter into the first virtual network by running:
+1. From the Cloud Shell pane, deploy an Azure VM hosting Windows Server 2016 Datacenter into the first virtual network by running:

    ```
    az group deployment create --resource-group az3000501-LabRG --template-file azuredeploy05.json --parameters @azuredeploy05.parameters.json